Quantum Gravitational Sensor for Space Debris: Three dimensional GGN

-where $b/v$ can be regarded as the scattering time between the external mass and the interferometer (in this context, playing the role of the signal and sensor, respectively).
-Combining Eqs.~\eqref{a-omega-3dim} and \eqref{Saa} one can obtain the PSD of the acceleration noise
+where $T$ is the scattering time between the external mass and the interferometer (in this context, playing the role of the signal and sensor, respectively).
+A rough estimation of $T\sim b/v$, because the moving object is at a distance, ($r(t)=\sqrt{v^2t^2+b^2}$), that the interaction becomes negligible after $T\geq b/v$.
+An exact estimation of $T\sim b/v$ was also made in Ref.~\cite{PhysRevD.30.732}.
+We have particularly chosen the same estimation to match those results for two and three dimensions, discussed in the Appendix A. By combining Eqs.~\eqref{a-omega-3dim} and \eqref{Saa}, we can obtain the PSD for the acceleration noise,